chrisjberry/datafluencyCB/docs/01_simple_regression.md

 \

 An assumption underlying regression is that the residuals are like random noise.
+More specifically, the residuals are assumed to be normally distributed with a mean of zero, and not correlated with one another.

+\

-When we plot the *residual* against the *predicted values*, there should be no trend evident in the datapoints in the plot.
+When we plot the *residual* against the *predicted values*, there should also be no trend evident in the datapoints in the plot.
 We can use this plot for checking this assumption of regression.